Safecast/Tilemap/README.md

 hud.js is loaded only on-demand.

-# Summary of Secondary Content Files and Scripts
+# Description of Secondary Content Files and Scripts

 ## gbGIS_min.js